Carter7868/CTrade/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional information**
 is there any additional information we need to know about your feature?

-**Additional context**
+**Additional imagery**
-Add any other context or screenshots about the feature request here.
+Add any other diagrams or screenshots about the feature request here.